Confidence intervals are used to express the uncertainty associated with a

 A sample based on random selection of elements.
 It should be possible for the sample designer to calculate the probability with which an element in the population is selected for inclusion in the sample.

-A representative sample is one that replicates the characteristics of the population.
+sample is one that replicates the characteristics of the population.

 In the context of scientific research, reproducibility refers to the ability of an independent researcher or team to recreate the results of a study using the same methods and data as the original study.
 This concept hinges on the provision of detailed methodology, context, and background information.